Skip to content

 explorations & finishing alums

 In 2020, in response to COVID-19, we added two new creation streams: explorations and finishing.
-Explorations allowed artists to spend a year supported in their pursuit of burning questions that may impact a larger work, or the future shape of their practice.
-Finishing created an opportunity for an artist to take a work that has been in development for years into an intensive period of design and technical experimentation.
-Both streams allowed us to see if there are new ways in which we can fill gaps in how our sector supports creation.
-Learn more here.
+Explorations allows artists to spend a year supported in their pursuit of burning questions that may impact a larger work, or the future shape of their practice.
+Finishing creates an opportunity for an artist to take a work that has been in development for years into an intensive period of design and technical experimentation.
+Both streams allow us to see if there are new ways in which we can fill gaps in how our sector supports creation.
+Learn more about explorations and finishing alums here.

 "When I got to The Theatre Centre all I had was the seed of an idea.
 That idea has slowly grown, moved in many directions, sped up and slowed down, and weathered some storms.
 The Theatre Centre has stayed the course, sheltered my idea at times.
 I'm not sure where else an artist like me would have found the kind of long-term support that would enable my idea to blossom."